 These diagrams are of my own making.
 I am very happy for anyone to use these if they wish to do so.
 However, although I’m sure the following is obvious, if you do use them, please let me know (a link would be great, too) and acknowledge their source (i.e., here) in your usage.
-And, of course, thank you for using them.]
+And, of course, thank you for using them.

-Very rough definition: The view that time-consciousness, experience of a duration or things happening over a duration, can be explained by a tripartite structure to consciousness–of
+Very rough definition: Time-consciousness, including the experience of duration (or of things happening over a duration) can be explained by a tripartite structure in consciousness composed by:

-(i) primary impression (for the immediate or immanent present),
+(i) A primary impression (for the immediate or immanent present),

-(ii) retention (for the just-past) and (often left out in discussion)
+(ii) A retention (for the just-past) and (often left out in discussion)

 1.2 In the A-series and B-series

-Very rough definition: the view that time-consciousness, experience of a duration or things happening over a duration, can be explained by consciousness extending over that duration (of things happening).
+Very rough definition: Time-consciousness, including the experience of duration (or of things happening over a duration) can be explained by consciousness extending over that duration (of things happening).